Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Mocking `EventDataBatch`, `EventData`, and `EventHubProducerClient`

-When using batches to send to Event Hubs, many applications have specific needs for creating batches and preparing to send them.
-When testing, applications only need to focus their testing on the creation of batches, and the call to send.
-Once any of the send methods found with the `EventHubProducerClient` are called it can be assumed that the library will perform as expected.

-The following snippet demonstrates how to mock an `EventHubProducerClient` using Moq, and `EventDataBatch` and `EventData` instances using the `EventHubsModelFactory`.
-Mocked data batches can be used to test that an application is adding events to the batch properly.
-The custom `TryAdd` callback can be used to test all code paths for adding events to the batch.
+When using batches to publish to Event Hubs, the key interactions with the `EventHubProducerClient` are calling `CreateBatchAsync` to create the batch and `SendAsync` to publish it.
+Mocked batches accept a `List<EventData>` that is used as a backing store and can be inspected to verify that the application is adding events to the batch as expected.
+The custom `TryAdd` callback can be used to control the decision for whether an event is accepted into the batch or is rejected.

-The mocked `EventHubProducerClient` can be used to verify that `SendAsync` was called.
-The sample below is not a complete test.
-It can be customized to call an application-defined method that contains a call to `SendAsync`, and the arguments to `Verify` can be adjusted to match the expected outcome.
+This snippet demonstrates mocking the `EventHubProducerClient` using Moq, and creating `EventDataBatch` instances using the `EventHubsModelFactory`.

 ```C# Snippet:EventHubs_Sample11_MockingEventDataBatch
 var mockProducer = new Mock<EventHubProducerClient>();